John Alroy's lab at Macquarie University

 - Julieta Martinelli (latitudinal gradients in Australian molluscs; supervisor Matthew Kosnik)

 - Silvia Pineda Muñoz (community paleoecology of Old World and Australian mammals; co-supervisors me and Al Evans)

-I'm currently looking for both Australian and international graduate students and eager to work with applicants for ARC DECRA postdocs.
+I'm currently looking for both Australian and international graduate students and eager to work with applicants for ARC DECRA postdoctoral fellowships.

-I have no direct control over student funding at the moment, but I can endorse applications for university-wide PhD scholarships that normally start in January each year.
+I have no direct control over student funding at the moment, but I can endorse applications for university-wide PhD scholarships or Endeavour Scholarships that normally start in January each year.